ShubhamDalvi1999/Azure-End-to-End-Data-Engineering-Project/README.md

 3. **Analytics and Reporting**:
    - Data is queried from the Gold layer for creating dashboards and insights using Power BI.
+   - Power BI connects to Azure Databricks and the Gold layer datasets for interactive reporting.

 ## Usage Instructions
 1. **Setup Azure Resources**: